 - Is there a patent in the works?

-- What is the regulatory path, if necessary?
+What is the regulatory path, if necessary?

-As long as you have one student on the team who is enrolled in a college or university in the the Cascadia Corridor – Washington, Oregon, Idaho, and British Columbia, as well as Alaska, your team can enter the Hollomon Health Innovation Challenge.
+As long as you have one student on the team who is enrolled in a college or university in the Cascadia Corridor – Washington, Oregon, Idaho, and British Columbia, as well as Alaska, your team can enter the Hollomon Health Innovation Challenge.

 Questions?
-Contact Jessica Roberto via email: [email protected]
+Contact Marghe Guaita via email: [email protected]

 - StartupTree